 Muck Studies Dept. Archive-That-Matters (ATM) is the green van used by the artist over a period of five-year for his research project.
 The vehicle, equipped with a short throw projector, an FM radio transmitter, and a heavy sound system, among other components, has become a vessel for videos, radio transmissions, performance and screening programmes.

-They just came out with their record ATM FM (2020), recorded in Rotterdam, NL and released into the air through Muck Studies Dept. Muck Studies Dept. is a constellational body employing inherited diasporic/American funk and folk poetics, and techniques of investigative journalism.
-The project connects mud, water, metal, gas, ass, rocks, coins, extractive industry, deep coloniality, and sensual expression of belonging to that flood.
-Muck Studies Dept. is also an imaginary city agent surveying the bottom of low-lying water areas, “looking to find stars out of what stinks.”
-The project has appeared in many forms including public performance, video, poetry, music, and installation, with research in New Orleans, New York, and the Netherlands.
+The work finds its source in the larger project Muck Studies Dept. (2017-present), which employs inherited diasporic American funk and folk poetics and techniques of investigative journalism to forge connections between “mud, water, metal, gas, ass, rocks, coins, extractive industry, deep coloniality, and sensual expression of belonging to that flood.”
+Muck Studies Dept. is also an imaginary city agent surveying the bottom of low-lying water areas, “looking to find stars out of what stinks” and has appeared in many forms including public performance, video, poetry, music, and installation, with research taking place in New Orleans, New York, and the Netherlands.

 Initially presented at Vleeshal (16 Oct. – 14 Nov.
 2021) as part of the Special Project 2020/21, the van is a time capsule that allows visitors to revisit previous experiments, as well as a site for future performances and happenings.